jokelley/Pmex-GenomicConvergence/6_Structural_Variant_Identification.md

 ## 8. Parse alignments

-The alignments are parsed for contigs which provided evidence for SV breakpoints (e.g. a contig with a deletion will align with a large gap)
+The alignments are parsed for contigs which provided evidence for SV breakpoints (e.g. a contig with a deletion will align with a large gap).

-First, prepare the input files with the splitFile.sh script included with SVMerge This splits the merged SV file into separate files (sample.merged.tab.1, sample.merged.tab.2, etc.) containing 500 SVs each
+First, prepare the input files with the splitFile.sh script included with SVMerge.
+This splits the merged SV file into separate files (sample.merged.tab.1, sample.merged.tab.2, etc.) containing 500 SVs each.

 	cd /project/version/svdir/localAssemblies/
 	splitFile.sh ../merged/sample.merged.bed 500

-Next, parse the alignments with the runParser.pl script included with SVMerge
+Next, parse the alignments with the runParser.pl script included with SVMerge.

 	cd /project/version/svdir/localAssemblies/
 	runParser.pl -s sample.merged.tab.1 -c configfile > alignparse.1
 	$EXEDIR/runParser.pl -s sample.merged.tab.2 -c configfile > alignparse.2
 	...

-Next, concatenate the files, then parse the output
+Next, concatenate the files, then parse the output.
-The parseBoundary.pl script is included with SVMerge
+The parseBoundary.pl script is included with SVMerge.

 	cd /project/version/svdir/localAssemblies/.
 	cat alignparse.* > alignparse